 What the Law Says About Bullying in the Workplace

 If legal action is taken against Meghan Markle, she would be subject to the laws of the United Kingdom on bullying in the workplace.
 However, the United States has similar laws that prevent harassment in the workplace.
 For example, New York State Law does not require harassment to be “severe or pervasive” in order for it to be illegal.
 However, workplace harassment does need to be on the basis of a protected class in order to be illegal, such as harassment based on race, religion, sex, disability, age, national origin, sexual orientation, or another protected characteristic.

 Seek Legal Assistance Today

-If you have faced bullying or harassment in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have faced bullying or harassment in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.